JosephMcArthur/Open-Leadership-Workshop/Open Leaders Workshop.md

 * What's the best school locally?
 * Is this drug right for me?
-* What's the airquality round here?
+* What's the air quality round here?

-Often people aren't convinced by logical arguement.
+Often people aren't convinced by logical argument.
 What they're convinced by is your way of being, are you excited about something or clearly passionate about it?

-Often you're not passionate "open" per-se, but inequality, opportunity or just figuing out how to answer big questions more quickly.
+Often you're not passionate "open" per-se, but inequality, opportunity or just figuring out how to answer big questions more quickly.

 I'm passionate about: